 - Is there something wrong or amiss with the novel plot?

 We take notes for the purpose of creating value.
 Our note-taking efforts and hard work should not be for naught and brought to fruition.
-Improvisation and creation of newer applications can be the most important steps for note-taking, novels or otherwise.
+Improvisation and the creation of newer applications can be the most important steps for note-taking, novels, or otherwise.